w3f/Grant-Milestone-Delivery/evaluations/blackprint_1_cruikshankss.md

+Blackprint conceptually designs software like hardware (with "cable connections") in their no-code app.

+"node" === "the blackprint engine"

 "help developers interact with libraries by simply connecting nodes in realtime" Blackprint Engine ß cable connections,

  execute exported JSON of node, cable connections, and embedded data.

-Blackprint conceptually designs software like hardware (with "cable connections") in their no-code app.

 > Blackprint hopefully can help the development of Metaverse, frontend development, as well as automation such as bots that connect to multiple blockchains.
 Blackprint itself is planning to expand to support several programming languages such as JavaScript, PHP, Golang, and Python.
 But this proposal is currently only for JavaScript as Blackprint is still trying to improve.